Manta-Network/docs/docs/manta/Api.md

 All methods are called through the `MantaPrivateWallet` class.

 `manta-signer` must be installed and running.
+TODO: link to how-to

 > If running `manta-signer` on dev mode, you should use the following features: `features=unsafe-disable-cors,disable-restart`.